 Role of HPRA

-- We endorse the application of alternative approach methods/models in research and industry in line with the principles of the 3Rs i.e. the replacement, the reduction or the refinement of proposed animal methods/models.
+- We endorse the application of alternative approach methods/models in research and industry in line with the principle of Replacement.

 - We welcome any changes in research practice or relevant new approaches consistent with this principle.

 We aim to promote the development and transition of alternative approaches through the adoption of alternative test approaches not involving the use of animals in Ireland, and through the timely dissemination of 3Rs information.
 Note that the HPRA is not the national competent authority for assisting the European Commission in identifying specialist laboratories to carry out validation studies on alternative test methods nor for providing advice on the regulatory relevance and suitability of alternative approaches that might be proposed for validation and regulatory acceptance.